Key US-Canada bridge reopens as Ottawa protest persists

 But Lich later denied there was an agreement, saying in a tweet: “No deal has been made.
 End the mandates, end the passports.
 That is why we are here.”

-In a letter Watson wrote to protesters, he said residents are “exhausted″ and “on edge” due to the demonstrations, and he warned that some businesses are teetering on the brink of permanent closure because of the disruptions.
+In a letter Watson wrote to protesters, he said residents are “exhausted" and “on edge” because of the demonstrations, and he warned that some businesses are on the brink of permanent closure.

 In Surrey, British Columbia, police arrested four demonstrators Sunday, and officers in Alberta said they intercepted and disabled three excavators that were being brought to a border blockade in the town of Coutts.